garyns/npmtool/README.md

 Any executable script or command can be used.
 It's exit value determines if `npmtool` reports a success or failure.

-An relative script or command is resolved relative to the folder where you run `npmtool`.
+A relative script or command is resolved relative to the folder where you run `npmtool`.

 * `npmtool` reports success for exit code 0
 * `npmtool` reports failure for exit code != 0